Azure-Samples/azure-openai-rag-workshop/docs/sections/java-quarkus/03-overview.md

 src/            # Source code for the application's services ├── backend/    # The Chat API developed with Quarkus ├── frontend/   # The Chat website
-├── ingestion/  # Service for document ingestion pom.xml         # Main Maven parent POM
+├── ingestion/  # The service for document ingestion developed with Quarkus pom.xml         # Main Maven parent POM
 ```

-We're using Java and Quarkus for our APIs and website, and have set up a Maven parent POM to manage dependencies across all projects from a single place.
-Running `mvn install` at the root installs dependencies for all projects, simplifying monorepo management.
+We're using Java and Quarkus for our APIs and Node.js for our website, and have set up a Maven parent POM to manage dependencies across all projects from a single place.
+Running `mvn install` at the root installs dependencies for all backend projects ( `npm install` for the frontend), simplifying monorepo management.

 Otherwise, you can use your regular `mvn` commands in any project folder and it will work as usual.